saezlab/cosmosR/vignettes/net_compr_MOON.md

-## Tutorial with NCI60 cohort

-# libraries, data loading and feature selection
+## libraries, data loading and feature selection

     # We advise to instal from github to get the latest version of the tool.
     # if (!requireNamespace("devtools", quietly = TRUE))